abstratt/cloudfier-examples/README.md

 This project allows generating code (and running tests) from example applications deployed to the Cloudfier server.

-In order to try it in your own computer:
+In order to try it on your own machine:

 ```
 git clone https://github.com/abstratt/codegen-examples.git